robert-hardy/statistical_inference/PITCHME.md

 ---

-In this example with little data, the frequentist is clearly struggling.
+What we really want is something like:

+> Given the data, I’m less persuaded that the coin is fair.

 ---

-Frequentists phrase their conclusions like:

-> I reject the null hypothesis with a p-value of 0.05.
+Kruschke calls this _reallocating credibility_.

 ---

 ### Meet B

-Bayesian inference corresponds more closely to our intuition:

-> Given the data, I’m less persuaded that the coin is fair.

----

-### Posterior = Prior + Update

 > I originally had a balanced view: might be fair, might be biased.